kchapelier/cellular-automata-voxel-shader/README.md

 In your console / terminal, go into the shader folder of your MagicaVoxel install and execute **cavoxelshader "E 4..6 / 6 von-neumann" 0 > erode.txt**.
 This will create a file called erode.txt containing the voxel shader.

 Then in MagicaVoxel, load a model (for example monu1 or monu9) and execute **xs erode** in its console to execute it once.
-You can also execute **xs 5 erode**, to execute it 5 times, etc.
+You can also execute **xs -n 5 erode**, to execute it 5 times, etc.

 ## Rule ?